-We cannot comment how this impacts your behaviors, since you indicated (by choosing "neither") that you did not feel represented by either of the available options.
+We cannot comment on your thinking or behaviors about this topic, since you indicated (by choosing "neither") that you did not feel represented by either of the available options.

 Thinking of how we are personally contributing to the planetary challenges may not be something we do daily.
 Our demanding lives have many obligations and don't leave much time for reflecting on this.
 We are busy getting things done!